computer screen with words DRUG WAR BLOG bird icon for twitter bird icon for twitter

 Here's some more inconvenient truths that the know-nothing Drug Warrior does not want you to know: Marcus Aurelius and Benjamin Franklin enjoyed poppy-inspired dreams.
 HG Wells and Jules Verne enjoyed coca wine while writing their stories.
 Francis Crick imagined the DNA helix while taking generous helpings of psychedelics.
 Plato got his ideas about the afterlife from the psychedelic-fueled Eleusinian mysteries.
 The Vedic-Hindu religion was inspired by psychoactive botanicals.
 The Incans considered coca to be a God.
 Mesoamerican religions used so-called magic mushrooms, until Columbus arrived and forced the few surviving worshipers to achieve a much shabbier self-transcendence with violence-causing liquor.

 So, are drugs "bad"?
 It's a meaningless question.
 Goodness or badness only apply to how they are used.
 What a loss to the world when botanically clueless politicians tell us that the medicines that inspired entire religions have no reasonable use whatsoever for humankind worldwide.
-What an insidious stealth tyranny, one whose very victims have been taught to support it, as for instance when black politicians continue to this day to support the war on drugs, utterly failing to hold the Drug War responsible for the inner city violence that prohibition has created out of whole cloth.
+What an insidious stealth tyranny, one whose very victims have been taught to support it, as for instance when black politicians continue to this day to support the War on Drugs, utterly failing to hold the Drug War responsible for the inner city violence that prohibition has created out of whole cloth.

 This willful ignorance of the facts of the case is nowhere better exemplified than in the fact that Lisa Ling recently produced an hour-long documentary on Chicago violence in which she NEVER EVEN MENTIONED THE DRUG WAR!!!